Alexandra V. "Lexi" Schubert

 PhD Candidate in Economics

-I am a PhD candidate in Economics at the Zurich Graduate School of Economics (University of Zurich, Switzerland) and a doctoral scholarship holder at the UBS Center for Economics in Society.
+I am a Ph.D. candidate in Economics at the Zurich Graduate School of Economics (University of Zurich, Switzerland) and a doctoral scholarship holder at the UBS Center for Economics in Society.

 In my free time, I enjoy exploring the great outdoors–whether it’s trail running, cycling, rowing, skiing, or occasionally competing in sprint triathlons.